Lupin Receives China Approval for Oseltamivir Phosphate Oral Suspension

 - For prevention of influenza A and B in individuals 1 year of age and older

 Wei Ren, President, Yabao, said, "We are pleased to announce the official approval of Oseltamivir Oral Suspension in China, marking a key milestone in our partnership with Lupin.
-It reinforces Yabao's dedication to quality paediatric medicines and showcases our strong collaboration.
-We will further expand our R&D portfolio for paediatric and adult chronic disease drugs to jointly advance our businesses."
+It reinforces Yabao's dedication to quality pediatric medicines and showcases our strong collaboration.
+We will further expand our R&D portfolio for pediatric and adult chronic disease drugs to jointly advance our businesses."

 About Lupin